Authentic Italian Cream Cake

 - 8 oz of powdered sugar

-- 1 teaspoon of the white chocolate flavoring (again optional, if you can't find it then double up on the vanilla extract
+- 1 teaspoon of the white chocolate extract (again optional, if you can't find it then double up on the vanilla extract

 - *Note for Dryer Climates use 1 to 1.5 sticks of butter